Case Study

 - Stainless steel gas burning structure

-- 3D static, dynamic & buckling analysis
+- 3D static, dynamic and buckling analysis

 - Calculation of structural displacements for critical service